Generally, What is Dynamic Pricing?

 - Long-term relationships: Consider the potential benefits of building long-term relationships with carriers.
 By working with carriers over time, customers may be able to negotiate better pricing and service terms and benefit from more consistent pricing.

-Do consumers benefit from Dynamic Pricing in Freight?
+Q. Do consumers benefit from Dynamic Pricing in Freight?

-Consumers can benefit from dynamic pricing in freight if it results in more competitive pricing, improved service quality, and increased availability of shipping services.
+A. Consumers can benefit from dynamic pricing in freight if it results in more competitive pricing, improved service quality, and increased availability of shipping services.
 Depending on the supply, demand, and availability during the time they are trying to book a shipment, consumers can get super lucky.

-How are LTL freight rates traditionally calculated?
+Q. How are LTL freight rates traditionally calculated?

-Freight rates are traditionally calculated based on freight class.
+A. Freight rates are traditionally calculated based on freight class.
 The higher the freight class, the higher the price.
 The lower the freight class, the lower the price.
 Freight rates are determined by the item’s dimensions, weight, stability, packaging, fragility, and mobility.